Connection to MGnify API

 Split the taxon-lineage column into 7 columns

-features = ['domain', 'phylum', 'class', 'order', 'family', 'genus', 'species']
+= ['domain', 'phylum', 'class', 'order', 'family', 'genus', 'species'] features

-all_genomes_tax_df = reduce(lambda df, i: df.withColumn(features[i], F.col('lineage_split')[i]),
+= reduce(lambda df, i: df.withColumn(features[i], F.col('lineage_split')[i]),

-range(len(features)),
+all_genomes_tax_df range(len(features)),

-all_genomes_df.withColumn('lineage_split', F.split(F.col('`attributes.taxon-lineage`'), ';')),
+'lineage_split', F.split(F.col('`attributes.taxon-lineage`'), ';')),

 Query examples on taxon-lineage column